Reading with you! πŸ“–

 CSAlgorithms

-What Is Big O Notation β€” And Why Every Programmer Needs to Understand It
+What Is Big O Notation β€” And Why Every Programmer Needs It

 It's not about how fast your code runs today.
-It's about how your code behaves as the problem gets bigger.
+It's about how it behaves as the problem grows.

 +